storacha/RFC/client-side-encryption.md

 - **Operation Flow**
   1. User performs PKP-based operation (decryption, signing, etc.)
-  2. Lit Protocol checks if user's PKP address is in Storacha's allowlist
+  2. Lit Protocol checks if the user's PKP address is in Storacha's allowlist
-  3. If authorized, operation proceeds and costs are charged to Storacha's capacity credits
+  3. If authorized, operation proceeds, and costs are charged to Storacha's capacity credits
   4. User receives service without managing cryptocurrency or credits

 ### 2.3 Revocation System Implementation